 Let’s have a look to the contents of the Linux root directory by using the “ls” (LiSt) command.
 The “ls” command can take as an optional argument the name of the directory of which we wish to list the contents.
 So if we wish to list the contents of the Root directory we can type:

-You can check that the listed directories and files are the same we can look at with the graphical user interface on the same machine.
+You can check that the listed directories and files are the same we can see in the graphical user interface on the same machine.
 In the graphical user interface, the Root folder is called “File System”.

 Actually the configuration files for Apache and PHP will only be present on the machine after we have installed a LAMP server (Linux, Apache, PHP, MySql server).